September 22, 2009

 By: Christopher Reinhart, Senior Attorney

 You asked about laws governing parole.
+This report has been updated by OLR Report 2018-R-0177.

 The Board of Pardons and Paroles has independent decision-making authority to (1) grant or deny parole, (2) set conditions of parole, and (3) rescind or revoke parole.